ChnMasterOG/KmerGO/README.md

 ### Test data

-Test data can be found in folder "test_data".

-We prepared two groups of FASTA format files which are stored on "group_A" and "group_B" for One-Click testing.
+We prepared some FASTA format files which are stored in "test_data/samples" for One-Click testing.

-And we also prepared one testing matrix which is stored on "test_data/test_filtering" for running filtering operation independently.
+And trait files can be also found in folder "test_data".

 ## Usage